hikalium/hikalium.com/profile.md

 A virtual existence on the Internet (physically bounded)

-Interests/Expertise: Operating Systems, Networking, Cyber Security and Virtualizations
+Interests/Expertise: Operating System, Virtualization, Networking and Cyber Security

 ### ldd hikalium
 - Rust